-- If you are having a ‘baby friendly’ (San) / ‘family friendly’ (Norwest) then your baby, your husband/partner and the midwife will stay with you in Recovery ward.
+- If you insulin-dependent a ‘baby friendly’ (San) / ‘family friendly’ (Norwest) then your baby, your husband/partner and the midwife will stay with you in the recovery ward.

 - If you are NOT having a ‘baby friendly’ (San) / ‘family friendly’ (Norwest) then your baby, your husband/partner and the midwife will go from the operating theatre to the postnatal ward while I am finishing the operation.

 - You will go to Recovery ward for the minimum time possible and then to your postnatal room to join your baby and husband.

 ‘Baby-friendly’ (San) / ‘family friendly’ (Norwest) Caesarean section